merzlab/QUICK-docs/docs/source/installation-guide.rst

 Uninstallation and Cleaning
 ---------------------------

-Simply delete contents inside build and install directories and/or delete the build and install directories.
+Delete the build and install directories and their contents.

 *Last updated by Andreas Goetz on 04/25/2024.*